riotkit-org/docker-dokuwiki/README.md

 ## How does the image building work?

-Dockerfile is generated from a template `Dockerfile.j2`, it's a JINJA2 template (mostly used standard by DevOps around the world).

-The variables required for rendering of the `Dockerfile.j2` are in `versions` directory.
+The variables required for building of the `Dockerfile` are in `versions` directory.
+All variables are passed by Makefile with `--build-args`

 `Makefile` is listing all versions, and going through them.
-For each version it is rendering a `Dockerfile.j2` into a `Dockerfile` and executing a `docker build`, next `docker tag` and `docker push`.
+For each version it is executing a `docker build`, next `docker tag` and `docker push`.

 **What about configuration files, huh?**